 No, these files are not available for viewing or purchase.
 I promise you don't want all the photos of people blinking, walking in front of the lens, or those random awkward faces that sometimes sneak up.
 I share all the images with you that you'd want— and take a lot of care in selecting and editing those images for final delivery to you.

 I see some people have more images than others.
 Why is that?

 Please understand that the blog posts of different weddings all vary based on many things— length of the day, number of guests, how many events were covered in a day, rehearsal dinner coverage, full weekend coverage, etc. Every wedding is different, so each will result in a differing number of final images.

-Do you do engagement sessions?
+Do you do engagement sessions or couples sessions?